mattermost/mattermost-marketplace/README.md

 ### Updating plugins.json

 At the moment, the Marketplace simply points at the latest release of a fixed set of Mattermost plugins.
 In the future, this database will be fine-tuned to facilitate tracking multiple versions for the appropriate Mattermost server version.
-To update `plugins.json`, simply run:
+To update `plugins.json`, ensure you have [jq](https://stedolan.github.io/jq/) and [sponge](https://linux.die.net/man/1/sponge) installed and run:

 ```
-$ go run ./cmd/generator --github-token <your github token> --debug > plugins.json
+$ go run ./cmd/generator --github-token <your github token> --existing plugins.json --debug | jq | sponge plugins.json
 ```

 ### Deploying as a Lambda Function